openstack/governance/reference/pti/javascript.rst

 =====================================

 This document outlines common ways to meet the Project Testing Interface requirements for JavaScript.
-Each JavaScript project must be able to do:
+Each project with JavaScript components must be able to do:

 - Codestyle checks.
 - Execute Tests and Code Coverage